mascanho/mascanho/README.md

 - 👋 Hi, I’m @mascanho
-- 👀 I’m interested in Marketing, Web & Mobile Development and Photography.
+- 👀 I’m interested in Marketing, Software Development and Photography.
 - 🌱 I’m currently developing with Rust & React, NextJS and React Native.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: mascanho@sapo.pt